-- a.
-According to information and explanation given to us, the Company has generally been regular in depositing with appropriate authorities undisputed statutory dues including Provident Fund, Investor Education and Protection Fund, Employees State Insurance, Income tax, Central Sales tax, Service tax, Customs duty, Excise duty, Value Added Tax, Cess and other material statutory dues applicable to it to the appropriate authorities. - b.
-According to the information and explanations given to us, there were no undisputed amounts payable in respect of Provident fund, Investor Education and Protection Fund, Employees' State Insurance, Income-tax, Service tax, Central Sales-tax, Customs duty, Excise duty, Value Added Tax, Cess and other undisputed statutory dues which were outstanding, at the year end, for c.
-In our opinion and according to the information and explanation given to us, during the year, no amount was pending to be transferred to Investor Education and Protection Fund.
+- According to information and explanation given to us, the Company has generally been regular in depositing with appropriate authorities undisputed statutory dues including Provident Fund, Investor Education and Protection Fund, Employees State Insurance, Income tax, Central Sales tax, Service tax, Customs duty, Excise duty, Value Added Tax, Cess and other material statutory dues applicable to it to the appropriate authorities - According to the information and explanations given to us, there were no undisputed amounts payable in respect of Provident fund, Investor Education and Protection Fund, Employees' State Insurance, Income-tax, Service tax, Central Sales-tax, Customs duty, Excise duty, Value Added Tax, Cess and other undisputed statutory dues which were outstanding, at the year end, for viii.
+Dues to Financial Institutions and Banks

+- a period of more than six months from the date they became pavable. - In our opinion and according to the information and explanation given to us, during the year, no amount was pending to be transferred to Investor Education and Protection Fund.